justinb4003/crpc/README.md

 For a power supply I grabbed this: https://smile.amazon.com/gp/product/B071FNN9W7 which can output 1 amp of power.
 That is enough to run 4 of the above fans at max speed.

+I left holes in the fan mounting plate for 4mm machine screws but 6/32 or 3mm will likely work fine.
+It's not a fussy operation.

 So, for about $25, a bit of filament, and the cost of your filters and you're in business with a decent quality and nearly silent air filter.